-- Art Therapy: Art therapy provides one with alternative coping skills that are beneficial when one is looking to self-soothe, contain emotions, challenge perfectionism, and/or express themselves in non-verbal ways.
-Artistic skill or experience in art is not necessary.
+- Expressive Therapy: Art and Mindful Movement: Expressive therapy provides patients with alternative coping skills that are beneficial when looking to self-soothe, contain emotions, challenge perfectionism, and/or express themselves in non-verbal ways.
+Artistic skill or experience in art or movement is not necessary.

 - Nutrition Group: During IOP, patients have the opportunity to check in with a Registered Dietitian individually to review their meal plan and set personal goals.
 Twice a week, patients attend a nutrition group led by a registered dietitian.
 The information learned helps patients make food choices based on knowledge, rather than assumptions, and on facts rather than misinformation.
 These groups also help patients process distorted thoughts about food and weight.